joken-elixir/joken/guides/signers.md

 ## Octet keys

-HS algorithms (HS256, HS384, HS512) use a simple binary for its key.
+HS algorithms (HS256, HS384, HS512) use a simple binary for their key.
 You can only use `key_octet` with HS algorithms.

 There is another octet key type (OKP -> octet key pair) for use with Edwards algorithms but normally we use OpenSSH private key encoding or a map with the octets so it is not mentioned here.